Why Training More Often Isn’t Always Better?

 Signs You're Training Too Often

-So, how do you tell when you have hit the limit?
+So, how do you tell when you've hit the limit?
 Look out for:

-These warning signs indicate that you need to 'slow down to speed up' and if they are ignored, it can leave you struggling for a prolonged period of time, suffering from some form of chronic fatigue or many recurring injuries that could take months to recover from.
+These warning signs indicate that you need to 'slow down to speed up'.
+If ignored, they can leave you struggling for a prolonged period, suffering from chronic fatigue or recurring injuries that could take months to recover from.

 Also Read: The Most Common Beginner Mistakes in Protein Intake